Should the Church Repent of Religion?

 Before returning to our comments on the lecture, we should be clear that when to we refer to religious activity as having "spiritual value", we mean this in the sense of our sanctification, or spiritual growth in becoming more like Christ.
 Religious activities have no value in obtaining our salvation (justification), which is by the grace of God through faith alone (Rom 3:23-24, Gal 2:21, Titus 3:5-7).

-Even though the pastor’s rationale appears to be correct (based on our assumption of his intended meaning), making a broad statement using a very narrow connotation of the word "religion" without defining your usage can cause some unintentional issues.
-We've already mentioned that interpretation of the term can vary depending on the audience.
-In addition, his statement tends to reinforce the negative stereotypes that unbelievers possess concerning religion and religious people.
+It is not our purpose to question or undermine what was undoubtedly an excellent lecture, but to expand on the other meanings of "religion", and to differentiate between true and false religions.
+Unfortunately, unbelievers hold to many negative stereotypes concerning religion and religious people.
 In today’s society, religion is increasing seen by many to be a problem rather than a solution, a viewpoint that is leading to judicial rulings restricting our religious freedoms.
-Sadly, many Christians also share this outlook.
+Sadly, many professing Christians also share this outlook.
 Most of us have probably heard the familiar statement that "Religion is man’s attempt to reach God, while Christianity is God reaching out to man".
 While this statement is true in a certain subjective sense, we’ve seen in an objective sense that religion begins with God, and Christianity involves man responding to God’s calling.

-So, we’ve seen that religious activities in themselves are not the culprit.
+So, we see that religious activities in themselves are not the culprit.
 Instead, it is our attitude and motivation in approaching these intrinsically good activities that determines their spiritual value.
 There is nothing derogatory about the word "religion" being associated with Christianity.
 The Bible clearly states that we are to avoid reducing our religion to traditions or rituals, but we must not become so afraid of being accused of legalism that we shut down crucial religious activities.
-It is becoming increasingly popular to avoid all religious activities altogether in favor of "relationships only", but the Scriptures command us to be involved in the good works that God has prepared for us (Rom 8:10).
+It is becoming increasingly popular to avoid all religious activities altogether in favor of "it's all about relationships only", but the Scriptures command us to be involved in the good works that God has prepared for us (Rom 8:10).
 These activities however, are to be an outpouring of, rather than a substitute for, our worship and relationship with God and our love for others.